No Clear Pathway – Notes on an artist residency in Taiwan.

 What did they think of the work?
 They – the indigenous people who hosted us, the community we met.
 Well they weren’t really there for the work.
 We presented in galleries in others cities, far away from them.
 Then we showed some work in the mountain, but they were working – cooking the meals.
 For me, I feel like our relationship to them had little to do with the artwork we were making, it seemed much more important to them that we were just there, interested, caring, understanding.
 Leaving was hard, we cried and they cried…but I feel like there was little said about any ‘work’.

 Do you think what you did in the mountain succeeded?
 I think that the situation we were invited into was flawed, and that we dealt with it with intelligence and spirit.
-In a way no, there was no success – success is weird and unmeasurable.
-There is no success there, there is surviving.
-But we did get our heads together as a group of artists and decide on an agenda for the final showing, that pointed the invited tourists towards the Truku people in resistance to using the site as an aesthetic of nature, because if we had done so this would have been a major disrespect to the people and the true nature of the place.
+In a way no, there was no success – success is weird and hard to measure.
+But we did get our heads together as a group of artists and decide on an agenda for the final showing, that pointed the invited tourists towards the Truku people in resistance to using the site as an aesthetic of nature, because if we had done so this would have been a major disrespect to the people and the place.

 A love for Taiwan.
 A heartstring to Taroko.